Creative Balance Health | Women's Health, Functional Health, Nutritionist, Weight Loss

 What they found consistently through these studies was that when people were subjected to stress, they released another “stress” hormone called ghrelin.

-When study participants were exposed to short-term stress (e.g., their non-dominant hand was placed in ice water for two minutes) their levels of ghrelin quickly increased, and then slowly decreased as minutes and hours went by.
+When study participants were exposed to short-term stress (e.g., their non-dominant hand was placed in ice water for two minutes), their ghrelin levels quickly increased and then slowly decreased as minutes and hours went by.
 Another interesting thing is that we don’t know why ghrelin decreases after stress is removed.
 We used to think that ghrelin levels came down after finding and eating food, but that wasn’t the case here.
 More studies are needed to shed light on this finding.

 This image shows that the hunger hormone ghrelin is released in response to stress.